Brigatone/Brigatone/README.md

 ## Hello, I'm Brighton!

-I am a Computer Science Major working on my A.A. and bachelors at a local college.
+I am a Computer Science Major working on my A.A. and Bachelors degree at a local college.

 I program in C++ for both educational and personal development.

-You can reach me at:
+You can reach me here:

 [Email](mailto:brightonedmu@gmail.com)
 [LinkedIn](https://www.linkedin.com/in/brightonedmundson/)